-I looooooove deconstructing cravings!
-Whenever someone mentions a craving they’re having I immediately start analyzing what their body is trying to tell them.
+I looooooove deconstructing cravings.
+Whenever a client mentions a craving they’re having I immediately start analyzing what their body may be trying to tell them.
+It’s so much fun!

 The body is amazing.
 It knows when to go to sleep, wake up, go to the bathroom, maintain 98.6 degrees and tighten the eyes when the light gets bright.
 It knows the miracle of pregnancy and childbirth.
 Your heart never misses a beat.
 Your lungs are always breathing.
 The body is a super-computer, and it never makes mistakes.